alexei-lexx/rmodel/README.md

 The `find!` method works like the simple `find`
 , but instead of nil it raises the Rmodel::NotFound error.

-The `remove_all` and `destroy_all` methods clean up the table/collection
-within the database.
-The last one calls `destroy` for each object.

 ### SQL repository